VincentGvr/Workshops/Airflow/Airflow.md

 print(subtract(4, 2))  # prints 200
 ```

 Decorators are Part of TaskFlowAPI : an API to easily define DAGS & tasks, that simplifies how to pass data from one task to the other.
-Otherwise, every function needs to come with it's Operator.
+Otherwise, every function needs to come with it's corresponding Operator, and set dependencies explicitly.

  ```python
 # from airflow.decorators import task